zingale/phy504/docs/source/cxx-classes-intro.rst

 .. code:: make

-   CFLAGS := -Wall -Wextra -Wpedantic -Wshadow
+   CFLAGS := -Wall -Wextra -Wpedantic -Wshadow -g

 These are specific to the GNU compilers, and turn on some warnings that help spot code mistakes.
 See `GCC warning options